This Virtual Tour takes in the wider area of Culloden, including:

 This Virtual Tour begins in the days before the Battle of Culloden and ends days after it, as we take you to several historic locations around Culloden itself, which extended beyond the Battlefield, but which all weaved into the history of that day.
 You will, of course, also tour Culloden Battlefield.

-Through videos and photographs accompanied with live presentation, both Andy and Di will be delivering this Virtual Tour, giving you a much greater insight and understanding of the wider area of Culloden and how the whole story weaves together…
+Through videos and photographs, both Andy and Di deliver this Virtual Tour, giving you a much greater insight and understanding of the wider area of Culloden and how the whole story weaves together…

 So come and join us for an immersion into the lives of the people and incredible events which unfolded right here in Culloden.
 We live between Culloden House and Culloden Battlefield – Di has lived here since 1990 when our home was first built – and there is little doubt that Jacobites would have walked across our land both before and after the battle.